When Lord Khandoba Made Aurangzeb Flee For His Life

 Invasion of Aurangzeb on Maharashtra:

 After this, he continued his impious activities of desecrating Hindu temples.
 Once, he attacked a fort named Jejuri near Saswad.
-The governor of the fort put up a good fight but could not do much before the large army of Aurangzeb.
+The fort governor put up a good fight but could not do much before the large army of Aurangzeb.
 He was captured and killed by the Mughals.

 Aurangzeb Decides to Destroy the Jejuri Temple:

 After winning the fort, Aurangzeb had his eyes on the temple of Khandoba.
-He wanted to destroy it completely, so he ordered his soldiers to blow the temple using dynamite.
+He wanted to eradicate it, so he ordered his soldiers to blow the temple using dynamite.

-Coming to know about the ill intentions of Aurangzeb, the priest of the temple advised him against it.
-He told him that Lord Khandoba was a very powerful deity, and it would be catastrophic for his army.
+Coming to know about Aurangzeb’s ill intentions, the temple priest advised him against it.
+He told him that Lord Khandoba was a potent deity, which would be catastrophic for his army.
 But the arrogant Mughal did not take his advice seriously and ordered his soldiers to continue their work.
 (This could be because he had devastated many Hindu temples before without any problem.)

 The Wrath of Khandoba:

-The Mughal soldiers started to dig the holes beneath the compound of the temple to fill them with gun powder.
-When they finished their work and were about to ignite the fire, suddenly a swarm of black bumblebees came out of a hole which was at the right side of the entrance.
-The bumblebees started stinging Aurangzeb’s men badly, and they had to flee from the place.
+The Mughal soldiers started digging the holes beneath the temple’s compound to fill them with gunpowder.
+When they finished their work and were about to ignite the fire, a swarm of black bumblebees suddenly came out of a hole at the right side of the entrance.
+The bumblebees started stinging Aurangzeb’s men badly, and they had to flee.

 Aurangzeb Realizes his Mistake:

 After fleeing the place, Aurangzeb realized his mistake and wanted the insect attack to seize.
 He consulted the priest and asked him to suggest a remedy.
-The priest suggested he beg for mercy to Khandoba and offer a golden statue of a bumblebee at the feet of the Lord.
+The priest suggested he beg for mercy to Khandoba and offer a golden bumblebee statue at the Lord’s feet.

 Aurangzeb Offers a 2.5 kg Golden Statue but Changes the Name of Khandoba: